“Allah who created the heavens and the earth! How can God have a child, when He did not have a wife or a companion” (Qur’an 6:101)

-First I find it interesting that usually these people decide to translate the Arabic term ‘sahibatun’ as ‘wife’ rather than ‘companion’.
+First I find it interesting that usually, these people decide to translate the Arabic term ‘sahibatun’ as ‘wife’ rather than ‘companion’.
 The Arabic term ‘zawja‘ it is not used in this context.
-Where as I would have translated it as ‘companion’ and for good reason.
-Where as they focus on the term ‘wife’.The way that these people understand the text we either have to choose between
+Whereas I would have translated it as ‘companion’ and for good reason.
+Whereas they tend to focus on the term ‘wife’.The way that these people understand the text we either have to choose between

-Look at all the verb forms as well as the nouns and their use with in the Holy Qur’an.
+Look at all the verb forms as well as the nouns and their use within the Qur’an.

 To accept that very theologically strained interpretation leaves us with:

-A) Creator that is incapable (May Allah pardon us)
+A) A creator that is incapable (May Allah pardon us)

 It contravenes the following verse:

 It is not for Allah to take a son; exalted is He!
 When He decrees an affair, He only says to it, “Be,” and it is.
-(Holy Qur’an 19:35)
+(Qur’an 19:35)

-It even contravenes the very verse that they quote to prove try and make their case!
+It even contravenes the very verse that they quote to make their case!

-B) Creator that is like his creation (May Allah pardon us).
+B) A creator that is like his creation (May Allah pardon us).

-C) Creator that takes on gender role.
+C) A creator that takes on gender roles.
 So if Allah (swt) is making a rhetorical argument about human relations is Allah (swt) now taking on the role of the husband or the male progenitor?
 Be sensible people.